usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 Full specification towards the end of this document.

-## Sweden

-Read this article: [Coronavirus: Should We Aim for Herd Immunity Like Sweden?](https://medium.com/@tomaspueyo/coronavirus-should-we-aim-for-herd-immunity-like-sweden-b1de3348e88b), 9th of June 2020, by [Tomas Pueyo](https://twitter.com/tomaspueyo).

 ## Complete Reference Guide

 There are 6 categories.
 For each category, valid values are (defaults are in **bold**):